dotnet/docs/docs/visual-basic/reference/command-line-compiler/how-to-invoke-the-command-line-compiler.md

 ---
-title: "How to: Invoke the Command-Line Compiler (Visual Basic) | Microsoft Docs"
+title: "How to: Invoke the Command-Line Compiler (Visual Basic)"

 ms.date: "2015-07-20"
 ms.prod: .net